evanca/quick-portfolio/projects/zones/zones2.md

 ## The Zones Project

 ### Project at a Glance
-Zones was collaborative project I undertook with Black Bear Software.
+Zones was a collaborative project I undertook with Black Bear Software.
 It involved the development of two mobile-based Augmented Reality (AR) installations.
-AR enriches and enhances our experience of real-world environments by overlaying new perceptual information that seamlessly integrates into our experience of an environment in realtime.
+AR enriches and enhances our experience of real-world environments by overlaying new perceptual information that seamlessly integrates into our experience of an environment in real time.
 This combination of the real and virtual worlds opens up new interactive and experiential possibilities.

 ### Client/Partners/Stakeholders:
 <img src="images/bb.png?raw=true"/><br/>